Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/objective_functions.rst

 can feature random rotation matrices or optimal points.
 It is also useful because it allows for easy, centralized configuration and allows the objective function to update its internal data structures before optimization.
-This function is automatically called by the optimizer in its ``init`` function.
+This function needs to be called before calling any ``init`` function of the optimizer.

 If the search space is a vector space, additional functions are added which return or set the dimensionality of the objective function: